 Got Back Pain?
 Try Yoga Or Massage Before Reaching For The Pills

 Most of us suffer back pain at some point in our lives.
 In fact, it's one of the most common reasons people go to the doctor.
 Many of us also probably reach for medication.
-Now, new guidelines from the American College of Physicians (ACP) say try exercise, yoga, or massage first.
+Now, new guidelines from the American College of Physicians say try exercise, yoga, or massage first.

 That's a pretty big change for both doctors and patients, but a welcome one, some doctors say.